Selling a House for a Job Relocation: Tips, Tools, and Taxes

 Even if you have some time before you start your new job, moving for work adds pressure — especially if you’re headed out of state and the process hits a snag.

 Fortunately, the experienced real estate agents in HomeLight’s network know how to handle those pressures.
-Bonnie Roseman, a top-selling agent in Portland, Oregon, once sold one couple’s 1,200-square-foot two-bedroom home in about a week after the husband had to move for a job in Colorado Springs.
+Bonnie Roseman, a top-selling agent in Portland, Oregon, once sold a couple’s 1,200-square-foot two-bedroom home in about a week after the husband had to move for a job in Colorado Springs.

-Accelerate your home sale with these three key steps from our experts.
+Accelerate your home sale with these three key steps from our experts:

 Clean and declutter so the home looks fresh and bright